nbdc-datahub/hbcd-docs/docs/access/metadata.md

   </span>
 </div>
 <div class="notification-static-content">
 <p><b>Tabulated data</b> are in table format and largely include behavior, demographics, visit data, and toxicology results. <b>File-based</b> data include both raw and processed MRI, MRS, EEG, and motion/accelerometry.
-Note that file-based data follow a separate naming scheme, but are generally understood to be under the MRI, EEG, etc. domain and strictly for the 'Child.'
 See <a href="../../datacuration/overview">here</a> for further information on the differences between these data types.</p>
 </div>
 </p>

-A unified naming convention has been generally implemented for both instrument and field names of the tabulated data.
-Nonetheless, *in the current release there may be exceptions where the naming standard is not applied for specific field names.* As a result, naming patterns may vary across instruments and variables.
-To enhance interpretability, improved consistency in the naming scheme is planned for future releases.

 ### General Structure